aloy99/UQR2216/README.md

-# UQR2216
-## Thoughtful Learning with Machines
+# Machine learning and data science exploration
-This repo contains my Jupyter Notebook files and projects that I created through the course of this module.
+This repo contains my Jupyter Notebook files and projects that I have worked on through the course of my own exploration and for my work in certain modules.